The Geometry of Flux Surfaces with Quasi-Poloidal Symmetry: Introduction

 The stellarator is a device that confines plasma by generating a toroidal magnetic field, envisaged for the purpose of energy production by controlled fusion \citep{Spitzer58}.
 The shaping of the magnetic field critically affects properties of the plasma, such as confinement time and pressure profiles.

 We focus on quasi-poloidally symmetric (QP) magnetic fields with negligible enclosed toroidal current.
 Such fields are a subset of quasisymmetric fields \citep{NUHRENBERG1988113, Boozer_1995,Rodriguez2020}, which have a symmetry of the magnetic field strength such that the guiding-centre motion of the particles possesses a conserved canonical momentum, analogous to the axisymmetric, tokamak case.
 Quasisymmetry itself is a special case of \textit{omnigeneity}, for which the bounce-averaged radial drift of the trapped particles vanishes \citep{hall1975}.
-When omnigenous fields have poloidally closed contours of the magnetic field strength, they are called quasi-isodynamic (QI).
+When omnigenous fields have poloidally closed contours of the magnetic field strength, they are called quasi-isodynamic (QI) \citep{gori-lotz-nuehrenberg}.
 Quasi-poloidal symmetry is the particular case of quasisymmetry where the magnetic field strength is constant on poloidal loops, as opposed to toroidal (quasi-axisymmetry) or helical loops (quasi-helical symmetry).
 QP is thus also a special case of QI.

 QP magnetic fields have advantages beyond those of other quasisymmetric and QI configurations.
-Given that the enclosed toroidal current of a QP flux surface vanishes, which is often a good approximation for stellarators, the field lines are geodesics of the surface.
-Consequently, the radial drift of guiding centres vanishes pointwise---the ideal scenario for collisionless particle confinement.
+Given that the enclosed toroidal current of a QP flux surface vanishes, which is a good approximation for QP stellarators due to vanishing bootstrap and Pfirsch-Schlüter currents, the field lines are geodesics of the surface.
+Consequently, the radial drift of guiding centres vanishes pointwise \citep{palumbo1968_Closed_MHD}---the ideal scenario for collisionless particle confinement.
 Hence, there is no radial neoclassical transport to first order in guiding-centre motion.
-For the same reasons, the bootstrap current vanishes.
-The Pfirsch-Schlüter current also vanishes, resulting in zero \cite{shafranov_equilibrium_1963} shift and potentially higher beta limits.
+For the same reasons, the bootstrap current vanishes \citep{Landreman2012}.
+The Pfirsch-Schlüter current also vanishes (see, e.g., \S\ref{subsec: what is special}), resulting in zero \cite{shafranov_equilibrium_1963} shift and potentially higher beta limits.
+Reducing geodesic curvature has also been shown to improve electrostatic turbulence in QI stellarators \citep{Roberg-Clark_Xanthopoulos_Plunk_Stroteich_2026}.

 Furthermore, QP has the potential to reduce anomalous transport.
 Uniquely, there is a lower level of damping for poloidal flows \citep{Shaing83}.
-Thus, QP allows for shearing flows that can suppress turbulence \citep{Wobig_1999,terry00,Spong_2005,alcuson16}.
-As a final advantage of QP, there is evidence that second stability is possible in high-beta, compact, QP fields \citep{ware2004}.
+Thus, QP allows for shearing flows that can possibly suppress turbulence \citep{Wobig_1999,terry00,Spong_2005,alcuson16}, though this is yet to be verified.
+As a final advantage of QP, there is evidence that second stability is possible in high-beta, compact, QP fields \citep{ware2004}, though this may not be a general feature of QP fields.